New Teacher Evaluations: A Road Map to Great Teaching

 Here’s my past experience, as an elementary teacher, with evaluation.
 An evaluator would come in, observe, write up the notes, and give them to me.
 These notes basically consisted of a “top-down” list of what went well in my lesson and what I could improve.
 I would then return to my classroom, no more empowered to change my practice than before the evaluation.

 Washington’s new teacher evaluation system encourages self-assessment, reflection on practice, and professional discussion.
-Through conversation, teachers will have the opportunity to enlighten the evaluator on the context of the lesson and their class.
+Through casino online conversation, teachers will have the opportunity to enlighten the evaluator on the context of the lesson and their class.
 Then together, the teacher and evaluator can identify the teacher’s strengths and areas for growth, and map out a professional learning plan.
 Instead of a formal assessment, this approach is a dialogue.

 Once a professional learning plan is in place, Success at the Core resources can be very helpful.
 As an instructional coach in my school, I have observed my principal pilot the new teacher evaluation system with three of my colleagues.
 As the teachers and principal de-briefed the classroom observations, some amazing conversations occurred, and teachers emerged from these meetings with at least one instructional practice they’d like to improve.
 As a coach, I then have the opportunity to work with these teachers, and I find myself recommending Success at the Core tools again and again.